letiendat198/MusicManager/README.md

 - ~~Delete button (Also other buttons too but less obvious) firing n times when used n times~~ (Again, do not write .connect() somewhere it will be called multiple times)
 - ~~DataManager may take 2 update first time to generate working data.json~~
+- ~~QObject unexpectedly get garbage collected~~ (QObject needs a parent to not get GC.
+Remember kids, QObject not QOrphan)
 </details>

 - Write metadata is blocking GUI